ldtteam/MinecoloniesWiki/source/misc/configfile.md

 - Disable citizen voices - exactly what it says on the tin.
 Set to false to turn off citizens talking.
 - Pathfinding debug draw - set to true to show citizens' pathfinding paths in-game (lines on the ground showing where citizens are going).
+- Neighboring building rendering - by default, when placing a schematic near other buildings, the already-placed buildings will show as if they were at level 5 and have a blue outline around them.
+You can disable that by setting this to false.

 ### Server-Side Config